Ali-Kazmi/narrative-visualization-416-ali-kazmi/README.md

 # narrative-visualization-416-ali-kazmi

-Run command: npx tsc index.ts
+This website can be accessed at https://ali-kazmi.github.io/narrative-visualization-416-ali-kazmi/.
+This is a class project for UIUC CS 416, Data Visualization

-(install typescript beforehand)
+Compile command: npx tsc index.ts